openmeteo/enhydris/doc/dev/database.rst

       observe summer time; they must always have the same utc offset throught the time series.

-.. class:: enhydris.models.TimeStep(Lookup)

-   This model holds time steps.
-The :attr:`~enhydris.models.Lookup.descr` attribute inherited by :class:`~enhydris.models.Lookup` holds a descriptive name for the time step, such as "daily" or "monthly".
-The model has two additional
-   attributes:

-   .. attribute:: length_minutes
-                  length_months

-      One of these two attributes must be zero.
-For example, a daily time step has length_minutes=1440 and length_months=0; an annual time step has length_minutes=0 and length_months=12.

 .. class:: enhydris.models.Timeseries

    Holds time series.